rijans/js-practice/numbers.md

 1. Math.round(num * 100) / 100 for 2 decimal digits.
 2. toFixed(n): Rounds to n digits, returns string: (12.31).toFixed(1) for "12.3", (12.35).toFixed(1) for "12.4"
 3. toFixed appends zeroes if decimal part is shorter: num.toFixed(5) for "12.34000"
-4. Convert toFixed string result to number with unary plus or Number(): +num.toFixed(5)
+4. Convert toFixed string result to number with unary plus or Number() like +num.toFixed(5)

 **Imprecise calculations**